View Document Text

 Except with respect to Held-Away Accounts and 529 Accounts, the Advisory Fee generally will

-be deducted within fourteen (14) calendar days after the first day of the month immediately
+be deducted within fourteen (14) calendar days of the first day of the month immediately

-following the month that the client’s assets are transferred into Custodian-Linked Accounts and
+following the month that the client’s assets were transferred into Custodian-Linked Accounts

 effect.